 Having done that, all that remains is to reinforce the ideas periodically by providing feedback using the common terminology that you taught them: “How well have you aligned people to this?
 What could you do to align them?”

 That’s all you need to do.
-You are not running a leadership school, but simply recognizing the value of teaching your disciples some basic leadership skills, just like you might impart skills on time management.
+You are not running a leadership school but simply recognizing the value of teaching your disciples some basic leadership skills, just like you might impart skills in time management.
 Expose them to the concepts, help them make connections to leaders in the real world, and begin to make personal connections.

-When we focus on leadership, and excellence in leadership, we are raising the value of the latter list of diligence, competence, etc. Our disciples begin to see the importance of competence as opposed to spontaneity, which is important because God’s Word does not exhort us to be spontaneous in our leadership and teaching, but serious, diligent, and prepared.
-When you emphasize principles of competent leadership, you will rearrange your disciple’s values and that over time will alter the competence.
+When we focus on leadership, and excellence in leadership, we are raising the priority of these other values.
+Our disciples begin to see the importance of competence as opposed to spontaneity.
+This is important because God’s Word does not exhort us to be spontaneous in our leadership and teaching but serious, diligent and prepared.
+When you emphasize principles of competent leadership, you will rearrange your disciple’s values, and that, over time, will increase their competence.

-Couldn’t this go too far overboard to the point where I’m asking my disciples how well their Bible study is aligned, rather then how much they are praying for them?
+Couldn’t this go too far overboard, to the point where I’m asking my disciples how much the members of their Bible study are aligned rather than how much they are praying for them?
 Sure, so don’t do that.
 You know the primacy of the spiritual and that these are simply useful tools, like becoming a better public speaker, or manager of finances.
 You know that these are no substitute for the power of the Spirit.
 It is hard to imagine that you would communicate them in a way that would eclipse the centrality of soul and Spirit in the work of the ministry.

-But biblically, I think we can see that Jethro’s role, a role model leadership development, can greatly aid the work of the ministry.
+But biblically, I think we can see that Jethro’s position as a role model for leadership development can greatly aid the work of the ministry.